cyversewarwick/expression_tutorial/expression_tutorial.md

 8. Under Input, provide the initial expression data (`ktpolanski/expression_tutorial/data.csv` under Community Data) into the Expression CSV File field.
 9. Under Input, provide the `scores.txt` file produced by GP2S in the GP2S Scores field.
 10. Under Input, provide the score cutoff you settled on in the Score Threshold field.
 The default value of 5 is there just as a guideline.
 Press Launch.
+11. Once the analysis completes, go into the results folder and rename the created `FilteredOutput.csv` to a name of your choosing.
+This is needed so that further filtering of the data can be performed in later steps.

 Once the expression filter analysis completes, you will have an expression file with just the differentially expressed genes in it.
 This is the file that will be used on input for analyses in subsequent stages of the workflow.